HardlyDifficult/Tutorials/Chapter2.md

 </details>

-## 2.14) Spawn explosion when the character dies
+## 2.14) Spawn and destroy explosion

 Add a script which spawns the explosion prefab when the character dies.
+The explosion should Destroy after a few the effect completes.

 <details><summary>How</summary>